kernelci/kernelci-core/doc/collection-send.rst

  :reqjson build_send_to: A string or an array of strings of email addresses to send only the build report.
  :reqjson build_send_cc: A string or an array of strings of email addresses to send only the build report in carbon-copy.
  :reqjson build_send_bcc: A string or an array of strings of email addresses to send only the build report in blind carbon-copy.
+ :reqjson string in_reply_to: The message ID the email report should be a reply to.
  :reqjson int delay: Number of seconds after which the email report will be sent.
 Default to 60*60 seconds (1 hour) with a maximum value of 60*60*5 (5 hours).
  :reqjson array format: The format of the email to send.
 Accepted values are **txt** and **html**.